sevabit/sevabit-explorer/README.md

-In this example, these limitations are addressed by development of an Onion SevaBit Blockchain Explorer.
+In this example, these limitations are addressed by development of an SevaBit Blockchain Explorer.
 The example not only shows how to use SevaBit C++ libraries, but also demonstrates how to use:

  - [crow](https://github.com/ipkn/crow) - C++ micro web framework